 True to its name, the South Downs Rambler takes the scenic route from Winchester to Petersfield and back again via the Winchester Science Centre and Planetarium, the views at Cheesefoot Head, the gardens of Hinton Ampner, the Iron Age fort at Old Winchester Hill, the luxurious Langrish House Hotel and two traditional village pubs.

-Every driver on the South Downs Rambler has considerable local knowledge and will be delighted to offer guidance.
+Drivers on the South Downs Rambler have considerable local knowledge and will be delighted to offer guidance.

-Last seen in 2015, the South Down's Rambler will run 3 trips per day on Sundays and Bank Holidays only between 1st July and 2nd September.
+The South Down's Rambler is back for 2019 and will run 3 trips per day on Sundays (and Bank Holidays) between 7th July and 8th September.